serserar/blender_addon_md5/readme.rst

 Notes:
 ======

-* For now, the addon has only been tested with blender version 2.77a and models of the game Cube 2: Sauerbraten, which this addon was indented for.
+* For now, the addon has only been tested with blender version 2.79b and models of the game Doom 3.
+Previous versions were tested on Cube 2: Sauerbraten, which this addon was indented for.

 * This addon originated from the `md5 addon`_ written by Nemyax.